 (5) potential sources of funding for education, screening, and treatment programs, including governmental and private funding.

-(d) The commissioner of health, on or before February 1, 2007, shall report to the general assembly, the house committee on human services, and the senate committee on health and welfare the findings and recommendations of the task force, what recommendations or actions, if any, the department of health can implement, and what recommendations it makes for legislative action.
+(d) The commissioner shall, on or before February 1, 2007, report to the general assembly, the house committee on human services, and the senate committee on health and welfare the findings and recommendations of the task force, what recommendations or actions if any the department can implement, and what recommendations it makes for legislative action.

 The Vermont General Assembly